ELEMENTARY SCHOOL FAMILY HANDBOOK

 Students cannot wear:

 In lieu of birthday parties or snacks/treats brought for birthdays, students will be named Birthday Hero and class will earn 5 extra minutes of recess.
 Birthday invitations are only allowed if there is one for every student.
-Teachers are not allowed to give out student addresses or parent emails to other families.
+Teachers are not permitted to give out student addresses or parent emails to other families due to privacy restrictions.

-There will be two parties during the school year.
-These are prior to the winter break and Valentine’s Day.
+There will be two class parties during the school year.
+These are the Winter Party and Valentine’s Day Party.
 The PTA organizes and executes these parties with parent volunteers.
 All Parents and volunteers must have completed a background check before attending.
 All visitors must enter the building through the main door, present a valid picture ID, sign in, and receive a visitor badge.

-Parents and/or visitors who enter Bowie must proceed directly to the office, present a valid picture ID, sign in, and receive a visitor badge.
+Parents and visitors to Bowie should ring the bell at the front office to notify staff of their reason for visiting.
+All visitors must present a valid picture ID, sign in through our system Verkada, and receive a visitor badge.
 All RISD schools use a system that scans visitor information and cross-references a database to ensure the safety of our students.
-No one will be allowed in hallways at any time without a visitor badge.
+No one will be allowed in hallways at any time without a visibly worn visitor badge.
 Only those individuals designated on the Emergency Card will be allowed access to your children provided they can display proper identification.
 For student and staff security, teachers have been instructed to report the presence of any visitor not wearing a visitor badge provided by the school.

 Please contact your campus principal for any additional information specific to your campus.